 Ask a newly diagnosed coeliac what they’re going to miss most in their new wheat-free diets and, chances are, pizza is going to be right up there.
 It’s just so versatile, so communal and so goddam delicious.
-Sure, there are more and more places who have started to offer a gluten-free base, but they usually charge extra for what is sadly an inferior product.
+Sure, there are more and more delivery places and restaurants who have started to offer a gluten-free base, but they usually charge extra for what is sadly an inferior product.

-I have tried a good many frozen supermarket gluten free pizzas and, although many are passable, they are more cakey than crisp and often packed with sugar.
+I have tried a good many frozen supermarket gluten-free pizzas and, although many are passable, they are more cakey than crisp and often packed with sugar.
 I wanted to create a gluten-free pizza base that wasn’t too chewy, or too dry, but still had the flexibility you want from a slice.
 I like to hold my pizza slice like a scoop to make sure the topping doesn’t fall off, so I definitely don't want it to break.

 This pizza base is incredibly easy, incredibly speedy and, if I do say so myself, incredibly pizza-y.
 Crisp, golden and not too thick, this recipe is going to become an absolute staple in my household.
 I hope this helps stave off the Friday night pizza cravings for all you gluten-dodgers out there.
 Let's put an end to the wheat-free disappointment found in the frozen food aisle and stick to homemade.